mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 Traits: Survivor
 Rigel is an ex-con, a former inmate of Tarkwall.
 He served ten years for assault on a noble, and then did not have enough cash to buy passage offworld.
-He has worked as a skoggie hunter and spice- farm foreman before hiring on with Trout.
+He has worked as a skoggie hunter and spice-farm foreman before hiring on with Trout.

 ### 4. THE OUTPOST REVEALED